-Regulated substances may be used, handled, or stored in quantities not exceeding the "Reportable Quantity" for each regulated substances, as designated in 40 CFR 302 (pursuant to Section 311 of the Clean Water Act).
+Regulated substances may be used, handled, or stored in quantities not exceeding the "Reportable Quantity" for each regulated substance, as designated in 40 CFR 302 (pursuant to Section 311 of the Clean Water Act).

-8.3.8 Underground Storage Tank (UST) and Pipeline Regulations

-USTs are used by municipalities, homeowners to store heating oil; by farmers to store fuel for farm equipment; by service stations, trucking companies, and highway departments to store gasoline and diesel fuel; and by many other businesses to store gasoline, heating oil, solvents, hydraulic fluids, industrial process materials, and various (frequently hazardous) wastes.
+8.3.8 Underground Storage Tank (UST) and Pipeline Regulations highway departments to store gasoline and diesel fuel; and by many other businesses to store gasoline, heating oil, solvents, hydraulic fluids, industrial process materials, and various (frequently hazardous) wastes.
 Tank capacities can range from less than 55 gallons to 25,000 gallons or more.